 Common Causes of Numbness in the Hand and Fingers

-Numbness and tingling in the hands and fingers are a common reason people see a hand specialist.
+Numbness and tingling in the hands and fingers are a common reason people see a hand specialist, often caused by Carpal Tunnel and Cubital Tunnel.
 Orthopedic hand surgeons are specialists in diagnosing and treating these conditions, which are most commonly the result of nerve compression in the wrist or the elbow.

 Carpal Tunnel Syndrome